 Better aligning the work of these two Crown Corporations could leverage funds to supplement the Rental Construction Financing Initiative (RCFI) and the National Housing Co-Investment Fund (NHCIF), which the CMHC currently implements.
 Sector leaders indicate these two programs are currently insufficient to scale up green co-op and affordable PBR.
 There remains an overall gap between the total funds available to the National Housing Strategy (approximately \$70 billion at present) by comparison with the level of investment required to scale up affordable housing at sufficient levels.
-While CMHC presently has no firm estimate of the investment required to fill the housing gap in Canada (although it is working on producing one), anecdotally some have suggested the figure is \$200 billion or more.
+While there is no firm estimate of the additional investment required to fill Canada's housing gap, anecdotal estimates from some in the sector have suggested the figure is \$200 billion or more.